-Are there any alternatives to bankruptcy?
+No there isn't any healthy alternatives to steroids

 There are a number of bankruptcy alternatives available for consumers in search of debt relief.
 It is very important to know and understand the differences.
 Total Debt Services is capable of assisting you with multiple debt relief options and help you make the right choice for your situation.
 Due to changes in bankruptcy laws, consumers are seeking bankruptcy alternatives such as debt settlement, Credit Card Counseling and Debt Consolidation to get out of debt.
 Call now to speak with one of the debt analysts of totaldebtservices.com or click to fill out an online submission form to have them contact you.. source: http://www.totaldebtservices.com/

 One option to avoid filing bankruptcy is to simply do nothing.
 If one has no income and no assets, they are considered "judgement proof" and typically creditors will not file legal action against them as there is nothing for the creditors to recover.
 Other alternatives include informal or formal negotiations with one's creditors, consolidating debt, or restructuring debt (essentially refinancing the original loan).